quantonganh/helix-wiki/How-to-install-the-default-language-servers.md

 released afterward.
 Maintaining is not done by the original author, but by fwcd.

-It is built via gradle and developed on github.
+It is built via gradle and developed on GitHub.
 Source and additional description: https://github.com/fwcd/kotlin-language-server